 So why choose organic?
 A Soil Association poll shows healthy eating (55%) and avoiding chemical residues (53%) are key reasons cited by shoppers for buying organic produce.
 Yep, I’d agree with both of those.

-Here’s my opinion on why organic is a great choice for wellbeing…
+Here are my 12 reasons to eat organic and why organic is a great choice for wellbeing…

 2. A conventionally-grown apple has an average of 16 different pesticides applied at least 36 times by the time we eat it.